leisurecodog/E2E-Behavior-Classification/README.md

 # E2E Bahavior Classification
-This project is the implementation of my master thesis: End-To-End System For Road Agents Behavior Classification Based On Dash Cam Image, in the following will describe how this project work, what and how data is used.
+This project is the implementation of my thesis: End-To-End System For Road Agents Behavior Classification Based On Dash Cam Image, in the following will describe how this project work, what and how data is used.

 ## Install